Frequently asked questions

 General

-Use our contact form or call our reception team on (03) 8595 5294.
-They will book you a 30 minute intake appointment with our intake coordinator Rebekah who will listen to what you need and match you with the right psychologist.
+Use our new client registration form, or call our reception team on 1800 403 123.
+They will listen to what you need and match you with the right psychologist.

 How long is your waiting list?

-We try not to have a waiting list but with current demand our new clients are waiting up to a few months for an initial psychology appointment.
-You might need to wait longer if the appointment is for a child or if you have specific appointment requirements (eg specific practitioner, or specific days or times).
+We try not to have a waiting list.
+You might need to wait a few weeks or longer if the appointment is for a child or if you have specific appointment requirements (e.g. specific practitioner, or specific days or times).

 Do you see children and teenagers?

 Yes.
 Some of our practitioners see children and adolescents.
 There can be a wait of a month or longer at times due to high demand.
-Our intake coordinator Rebekah will stay in touch and share some resources relevant to your needs while you wait.
+Get in contact with us to find out how we can help.

 Can I still do my appointment by telehealth?